Adisya056/Adisya056/README.md

 ## Hi There <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">, I'm [Adisya Ridia Nurahma](https://github.com/Adisya056/)
-Part of Data Science from Sumatera Institute of Technology, but I like to learn new things in Programming such as Python and R.
+Part of Data Science from Sumatera Institute of Technology, I like to learn new things in Programming such as Python and R.

 ---